ionoid/docs.ionoid.io/docs/debug-iot-devices.md

 ### Troubleshooting IoT Device

-Assuming you successfully `logged-in` into your device, information about status, services and Apps can be found using the `systemctl` utility.
+Assuming you successfully `logged-in` into your device, information about status, services and apps can be found using the `systemctl` utility.

 #### Troubleshooting System status

-- To get the overall status of the Device:
+- To get the overall status of the device:

 ```bash
 sudo systemctl status